amandalragone/Hangman/README.md

 # The Bookworm Word Guess Game

 This is a Word Guess Game based on a book theme.
+It can be accessed at https://amandalragone.github.io/Word-Guess-Game/.

 When the player opens the game, the computer will select a random book name.
 Then, the player needs to start guessing which letters are part of that word picked by the computer.

 If the player types in a letter that belongs to the title selected, a message will display saying that the letter is correct.
 The letter will also be added to the appropriate spot in the word.